NeuroTechX/ntx_slack_archive/introductions.md

  >Brother in arms :smiley:.
 I'm currently working in optical intrinsic signal registration.
 However, since Hitachi I have seldom seen bci applications using fnirs.
 Could you suggest a review?

+8/31/2017 8:30 AM

+ **mikhail.sintsov** :

+ >I'm interested because, to my mind fnirs, which uses hemodynamic responses, is too slow for real world bci applications.
+What are the advantages?